Find and Evaluate Worship Songs for Church

 Many songs contain both perspectives.
 'Subjective' songs aren't bad, but songs grounded in objective truth must take precedence.

-(Kauflin includes a third category ['Reflective'], which I have included as part of 'Subjective' in this case.)
+Kauflin includes a third category ('Reflective'), which is included as part of 'Subjective' in this case.

 God-Centredness